 However, in the typography system, Taiwan and Asian graphic design academia and the industry have put too much emphasis on the "grid system" in the past, ignoring the existence of other systems.

-The "Typographic Design System" book is a complete introduction to the eight major systems so that relevant readers can fully understand the typographic system, and further enhance the designer's design ability and expand design possibilities.
+The "Typographic Design System" book is a complete introduction to the eight major systems so that relevant readers can fully understand the typographic system, further enhance the designer's design ability and expand design possibilities.

 Elam is the author of many best-selling books such as Geometry Design and Grid Systems.
 In this book, he leads readers to explore the eight major systems of structural frameworks——